An Ultimate Guide to 2025 DELF & DALF Exam

 The result date varies from one center to another.
 Check the results on their website or social media.
 Once they announce the results, you can collect them from the office.

-Candidates must visit or send their representative to their main office, along with the relevant documents, to collect certificates.
+Candidates must visit or send a representative to their main office with the relevant documents to collect certificates.

 All candidates get two certificates after successfully clearing the DELF and DALF.
 The Attestation (Marksheet) and Diplôme (Passing Certificate).